 BRASILIA, April 17 Brazil raised interest rates

-for the first time in nearly two years on Wednesday, stepping up
+for the first time in nearly two years on Wednesday, starting

 The central bank hiked its benchmark Selic rate

-follows growing public uproar over rapid price increases for
+expected by most economists, follows growing public uproar over

 approaches a third year of lackluster growth in the runup to the